 As at 31 March 2021, these values have been determined using the best estimates available at the time but these may be subject to change in hindsight.
 Where estimates have been used, the judgements made and the basis of any estimate have been disclosed in the notes to these financial statements.

 Organisational over-view - key facts

-The political composition of the Council is:
+The political composition of the Council at 31 March 2021 was:

 Party Councillors

 Labour 65

 Conservative 27

 Liberal Democrats 8

 Green 1

 Total Councillors 101